flotiq/flotiq-cli/README.md

 `flotiq import [projectName] [flotiqApiKey]`

-This command imports Content Types and Content Objects from Gatsby starter to your Flotiq account using the API key.
+This command imports Content Types and Content Objects from the Gatsby starter to your Flotiq account using the API key.
 Gatsby starter must include directory `.flotiq` with `ContentType[0-9]` folders, each of them containing ContentTypeDefinition.json file, and contentObject[0-9].json files.

 The number at the end of the directory or file name defines the file import order.
 The `.flotiq/images` directory in a particular starter stores images that will be imported into your Media Library.

 **Parameters**

 * `projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`)
 * `flotiqApiKey` - read and write API key to your Flotiq account

 #### Import variables

-There is a possibility to use dynamic data in json files.
+There is a possibility to use dynamic data in JSON files.
-We implemented our parser to create dynamic date value, but it can be extended in the future.
+We implemented our parser to create a dynamic date value, but it can be extended in the future.
 To use dynamic date in imported `contentObject.json` files use `{{date}}` function:

 * `{{date}}` means `now`, outputs e.g. 2022-01-01